Virginia Tech College of Natural Resources and Environment: History

 Although the college was not officially established until 1992, its roots were present in Virginia Tech's history as early as 1925 when the first professor of forestry, Wilbur O’Byrne, was hired.
 By the early 1930s, students were able to study field horticulture, landscape design, and the chemical properties of sprays used to protect orchards.
 In 1938, the first bachelor of science degrees in conservation and forestry were offered in the Department of Biology.

-By 1969, the Department of Forestry and Wildlife had become the fastest growing department on campus, having grown from 66 undergraduates and five graduate students, to 346 undergraduates and 52 graduate students.
+By 1969, the Department of Forestry and Wildlife had become the fastest-growing department on campus, having grown from 66 undergraduates and five graduate students to 346 undergraduates and 52 graduate students.
 That same year, the department was officially made a unit of the College of Agriculture, and by 1974, it split into the Department of Forestry and Forest Products and the Department of Fisheries and Wildlife Sciences.
 By 1975, a School of Forestry and Wildlife Resources was established.
 This school became an official university college in 1992, named the College of Forestry and Wildlife Resources.
 In 2000, the college changed its name to the College of Natural Resources before settling on its current title in 2010.

 Academics

-The College of Natural Resources and Environment contains four departments and executive and traditional master's programs in the National Capital Region.
+The College of Natural Resources and Environment contains four departments as well as executive and traditional master's programs in the National Capital Region.
 As of 2010-11, the college had 737 students taking classes on the Blacksburg campus, thereby making it the smallest at Virginia Tech in terms of enrollment.